 A total of eight hours lecture.
 This course provides an overview of the major current revision of tax reforms and how they affect the individual taxpayer.
 Course may be taken four times for credit.
-(Non-degree credit)

 ACCT 090 F Current Topics in Taxation (.5-3)